Other Functions

 2

-This formula is checking if all FieldA parameter values are greater or equal to 2.
-In this case, all FieldA parameter values are greater than or equal to 2 and the formula returns TRUE.
+This formula is checking if all FieldA values are greater or equal to 2.
+In this case, all FieldA values are greater than or equal to 2 and the formula returns TRUE.

 FieldA